maxbalk/bowlingAssessment/readme.md

 ## Solution and Assumptions
 1. we will define a set exceptions modeled arond the rules of bowling to ensure the app works corerctly and to enhance debugging
 2. the socreboard is not concered with which pins are knocked, so we just record the number
-3. number of pins knocked per roll is represented by the 'frames' dictionary with keys of player names and contains a list of lists. the inner lists represent the 1-2 rolls in each frame
+3. number of pins knocked per roll is represented by the 'frames' dictionary with keys of player names pointing to a list of lists. the inner lists represent the  rolls in each frame.
+The last frame is permitted to have more than two rolls given a strike or spare.
-4. we store the scores in a separate dictionary of int lists to implement the scoring system of bowling
+4. we store the frame's scores in a separate dictionary of lists to implement the scoring system of bowling
 5. I chose to allow the Scoreboard class to keep the Frames and Scores as mutable state for simplicity's sake, although a more functional approach would abandon this method in favor of creating new versions of these dictionaries
 6. The Scoreboard itself does not keep track of the "current frame" in a game of bowling.
 7. Due to the unknown or variable nature of the scoreboard's consumers, I lean towards using the exceptions for error handling rather than printing to the console and returning